coderstudios/cscms/README.md

 CSCMS
 ==========

-CSCMS is a cms package in PHP for use with a Laravel project.
+CSCMS is a CMS package in PHP for use with a Laravel project.

 [![Latest Stable Version](https://poser.pugx.org/coderstudios/cscms/v/stable)](https://packagist.org/packages/coderstudios/cscms)